Complex Circles of Partition and the Expansion Principles: Complex Circles of Partition

-\end{theorem} \begin{proof} In virtue of \eqref{E_cCoPembedding} and Proposition \ref{L_emptyCap} the origin could be the only common point of both cCoPs.
+\begin{proof} Due to \eqref{E_cCoPembedding} and by Proposition \ref{L_emptyCap} the origin could be the only common point of both cCoPs.
 Since $\M\subseteq\N$, the real weight of a point of any cCoP cannot be $0$.
-Hence both cCoPs have no common point. \end{proof}
+Hence, both cCoPs $\C^o(m,\CC_{\M})$ and $\C^o(n,\CC_{\M})$ do not have a common point. \end{proof}